bytedeco/javacpp-presets/README.md

   }
 ```

  * SBT (inside the `build.sbt` file)
 ```scala
   classpathTypes += "maven-plugin"
   libraryDependencies += "org.bytedeco.javacpp-presets" % moduleName % moduleVersion + "-0.9"
 ```

 where the `moduleName` and `moduleVersion` variables correspond to the desired module.
 Additionally, we need to either set the `platform.dependency` system property (via the `-D` command line option) to something like `android-arm`, or set the `platform.dependencies` one to `true` to get all the binaries for Linux, Mac OS X, and Windows.
+On build systems where this does not work, we need to add the platform-specific artifacts manually.

 Required Software